Limitex/R5-Reloaded-Installer/README.md

 3. You will be asked for firewall permission immediately, so please allow it.
 4. All you have to do is wait.
 R5 is stored in the R5-Reloaded directory in the directory.

+### Please if possible
-(5. Launch another torrent software and select the torrent file in the directory to download and seed.)
+Launch another torrent software and select the torrent file in the directory to download and seed.

-# 2. How to use with images
+# How to use with images

+The image is old, but the click location is the same.

 1. Download